 As part of efforts to ease the impact of the Syrian refugee crisis, the Zaatari refugee camp has just hosted its first job fair.

-Last month, Ahmad was pacing slowly and wearily through Zaatari’s first job fair, still searching for employment.
-His unwavering will guided his steps as he stopped at every other wooden desk and presented his ID card, conversed quietly with an employer, quickly jotted his name down on an elongated list of identities yearning for the same opportunities, and ambled along.
+Last month, Ahmad wandered slowly and wearily through Zaatari’s first job fair, searching for a job.
+He stopped at every other wooden desk and presented his ID card, conversed quietly with an employer, quickly jotted his name down on an elongated list of identities yearning for the same opportunities, and ambled along.

 “Since coming here, I managed to find one job.
 I spent the freezing winter moving water barrels because it’s all I could do and I’ve been trying for two years to find a job now and nothing,” he said.

-He was one of more than a thousand refugees who came to connect with employers at the job fair, which was organized by the European Union, UNHCR, the Norwegian Refugee Council and the government’s Syrian Refugee Directorate.
-Present at the fair were nearly 50 national and international companies offering over 1,000 job opportunities in sectors related to agriculture, garment manufacturing, manufacturing, construction, and chemicals.
+He was one of more than a thousand refugees hoping to find real work at the job fair, which was organized by the European Union, UNHCR, the Norwegian Refugee Council and the government’s Syrian Refugee Directorate.
+Fifty national and international companies set up desks and offered over 1,000 chances for employment in farms, garment manufacturing companies, and construction work.

-This job fair was coordinated after a recent decision by the Ministry of Labor to open the way for refugees in camps to work formally in cities across Jordan.
-According to UNHCR’s figures, the ministry has issued and renewed nearly 60,000 work permits and over 28,000 refugees currently hold valid work permits.
+This fair came about after the Ministry of Labor recently allowed refugees living in camps to work in cities across Jordan.
+According to UNHCR’s figures, the ministry has issued and renewed nearly 60,000 work permits and over 28,000 refugees hold them.